💬 Discuss

 🌞 Pack for Mediterranean summer + Alpine layers

 Light, breathable for coast (90°F+ days).
 Layers + light jacket for Alps (50°F nights at Bled).
 Cave-cool layer for Postojna (10°C).
 Hiking shoes (Plitvice + Bled).
-One nice outfit (Restaurant 360°).
+One smart-casual outfit (Restaurant 360°).
 Reef-safe sunscreen, sun hats.

 ~$100